Evolving Organs-on-Chip from developmental engineering to “mechanical re-evolution”

 Background

 A decade ago, developmental engineering (DE) proposed to model in vitro clinically relevant tissue replicas by recapitulating embryonic developmental events.
-Despite physical forces having recently been suggested as the main driver of developmental processes, mechanical conditioning has never prevailed as a key DE strategy.
-This is related to a lack in current in vitro mechanobiology setups, mainly based on open-loop systems, which disregard the fact that the native mechanical environment varies in time as a function of tissue state itself.
+Despite physical forces having recently been suggested as the main driver of developmental processes, mechanical conditioning never prevailed as a key DE strategy.
+This is related to a lack in current in vitro mechanobiology setups, mainly based on open loop systems, which disregard the fact that the native mechanical environment varies in time as a function of tissue state itself.

 Vision

-EvOoC's vision is to elevate mechanobiology as the leading DE approach through a ground-breaking paradigm, named mechanical re-evolution.
+EvOoC's vision is to elevate mechanobiology as a leading DE approach through a ground-breaking paradigm, named mechanical re-evolution.
 This is based on the high-risk/high-gain hypothesis that an iterative manipulation of mechanical forces is necessary to guide in vitro adult tissue development at unprecedented levels.

 Methodology